lucapette/web/main/content/writing/how-to-structure-a-monorepo.md

 monorepo looks like.

 Fast-forward again, two years passed.
 You're a victim of your own success!
-You can barely keep up with people joining, you have a number of teams.
+You can barely keep up with the people joining, you have a number of teams.

 Your monorepo looks very different now: